Just when you think you've seen it all, something else pops up.

 But the other way of looking at it is even if you let Obama win it and you expand the debt, that doesn't help.

-That's not what people want, and it would inspire even more anti Obama turnout.
+That's not what people want, and it would inspire even more anti-Obama turnout.

-So we shall see let me grab a call real quickly here if we go to the break, because Madeline from Orange County, California been on the phone for a while.
+Let me grab a call real quickly here if we go into the break because Madeline from Orange County, California, been on the phone for a while.

-Uh thank you for waiting, Madeline.
+Thank you for waiting, Madeline.

 I'm glad to have you here.